 DPhil, MSc, BSc

-This group uses range of techniques to understand neural processing across multiple levels of the auditory system.
+The group uses range of techniques to understand neural processing across multiple levels of the auditory system.
 The precise spiking responses of neurons are measured extracellularly in anaesthetised and awake, behaving animals.
 The responses of large populations of neurons are visualized using in vivo 2-photon calcium imaging.
-Psychophysical studies are used to examine and compare the listening capabilities of humans and animals.
+Psychophysical studies are used to examine the listening capabilities of humans and animals.
 Finally, computational models of the auditory system are used to test hypotheses and make predictions about how we hear.

 Dr Walker is a Research Associate of St. Catherine's College, where she served as Director of Studies for Biomedical Sciences for 6 years.
 She provides lectures in Biomedical Science, Pre-Clinical Medicine, Human Sciences, and the MSc Neuroscience course.
 She serves as Associate Editor for the Journal of Neuroscience and Current Research in Neurobiology.